Proven Courtroom Advocates · Offices in Toronto, Huntsville and Bowmanville

 Read this post for the answers to the most important questions every client should be asking when considering whether to pursue a medical malpractice lawsuit.

-The College of Physician and Surgeon’s of Ontario (“CPSO”) complaint process can be a helpful way to screen a potential medical malpractice claim without having to incur a lot of legal costs.
-Although most complaints find no wrong doing on the part of the physician, the CPSO will often uncover obvious breaches in the standard of care that might otherwise not be apparent simply from a review of the medical records.
+The College of Physicians and Surgeons of Ontario ("CPSO") complaint process can be a helpful way to screen a potential medical malpractice claim without having to incur a lot of legal costs.
+Although most complaints find no wrongdoing on the part of the physician, the CPSO will often uncover obvious breaches in the standard of care that might otherwise not be apparent simply from a review of the medical records.

 Read this post for more information on whether you should file a formal complaint against your physician.